leshikus/shellcheck/README.md

 Most common and sufficiently compatible options include:

-- `sh` POSIX shell standard which is not a separate shell but a mode for running the implementation
+- plain Bourne shell `sh` is rarely used today on a systems like Solaris; on modern Linux systems `sh` is an alias for POSIX mode `bash` or `dash`
 - most popular `bash`
 - `dash` which does not include a number of advanced `bash` features including hash tables and lists
 - Korn shell `ksh`

 There exist less compatible shells including like `csh`, `tcsh`, PowerShell, cmd, etc.

 </details>